wcyno23/FlexRAG/README.md

 ## 👋 Overview

 **FlexRAG** is a lightweight model designed to reduce RAG running costs while improving its generation quality.
-It compresses the retrieved contexts into compact embeddings and these embedding are optimized to enhance downstream RAG performance.
+It compresses the retrieved contexts into compact embeddings and these embeddings are optimized to enhance downstream RAG performance.
 A key feature of FlexRAG is its flexibility, which enables effective support for diverse compression ratios and selective preservation of important contexts.

 ![](imgs/frame.png)